Vectorial1024/v1024_logistics_optimization/README.md

 This problem can be easily fixed by scaling down the trade value if the proposed trade offer uses very few cargo space.

+### Expected Performance Impact
+No performance impact expected since this is just a change of calculation formula.

 ------

 ## Patient Opportunists